Using the results of the Multiple Measurements Rating (MMR) and Focus Rating (FR), Title I schools can fall into five groups.

 Some Focus schools are identified for persistent low graduation rates.
 These are schools with a six-year graduation rate, averaged over three years, below 60 percent.
 This separate group of low graduation rate Focus schools will establish goals and develop improvement plans around increasing the percentage of students fulfilling graduation requirements.

 Priority: These are the 5 percent most persistently low-performing Title I schools based on the MMR.
-Just less than half of these schools are identified through their participation in the School Improvement Grant (SIG) program.
-The remaining schools in this group are the Title I schools with the lowest MMR results.
 These schools must work with MDE and the Regional Centers of Excellence to implement turnaround plans to make drastic improvements for increased student achievement.
 Priority schools are required to set aside 20 percent of Title I funds to support turnaround efforts, and these schools are also identified every three years.

-Click the Archive button at right to see last year's school lists.
+Click the Archive button at right to see school lists from past years.